VilsHub/zionlight-api-server/readme.md

   ![Zion light commands](https://i.imgur.com/E8WpQKs.png)

 ## Features ##
-Aside from the conventional features which backend frameworks have, zlight has the following features:
+Aside from the conventional features which backend frameworks have, zlight-api-server has the following features:

-- Partial routing definition for contents (Not API)
-- Plug and socket algorithm for extending layout.
-(No templating, just plain HTML)
 - Plain SQL Schema builder, and plain SQL query executor.
 (No ORM, only SQL skills required)
 - Queries Bank.
 All queries for a particular model gets stored in a single bank file for easy management
 - Table data export and import, via CLI